ably77/knative-istio-tutorial/README.md

 kubectl label namespace default istio-injection=enabled
 ```

-Additionally for OpenShift users, the istio-cni NetworkAttachment must be added to each namespace where you plan to deploy istio-enabled services
+Additionally for OpenShift users, the istio-cni NetworkAttachment must be added to each namespace where we plan to deploy istio-enabled services
 ```
 cat <<EOF | oc -n default create -f -
 apiVersion: "k8s.cni.cncf.io/v1"